-Following an unsuccessful attempt In January 2022 to move Britannia from Florida to the New Bern, Pamlico Sound area of North Carolina where we now live, I was now ready for another crack at the 530-mile passage.
+Following an unsuccessful attempt In January 2022 to move Britannia from Florida to the New Bern, Pamlico Sound area of North Carolina where we ha moved to, I was now ready for another crack at the 530-mile passage.
 It was then late April 2022

-Pamlico Sound is a very large inland sea protected from the Atlantic rollers by a string of outer banks, some with town on them with famous names like Kitty Hawk (of Wright brothers fame), and quaint seaside villages like Ocracoke and Cape Hatteras.
-Pamlico sound nc - Bing The sailing waters are about 60 miles long (E to W) and 20 or so miles wide (N to S), with many tributary rivers and old colonial towns like Bath and Washington, (not DC of course) to explore.
+Pamlico Sound is a very large inland sea, protected from the Atlantic rollers by a string of outer banks, some with town on them with famous names like Kitty Hawk (of Wright brothers fame), and quaint seaside villages like Ocracoke, (of the pirate Blackbeard notoriety), and Cape Hatteras.
+Pamlico sound nc - Bing The sailing waters are about 60 miles long (E to W) and 20 or so miles wide (N to S), with many large tributary rivers and old colonial towns like Bath and Washington, (not DC of course) to explore.
 The Sound is also steeped in pirate history and Boats at the bottom of he garden, in Fairfield Harbour.where the Englishman known as Blackbeard roamed and finally met his end.
+The Intracoastal waterway also passed through the sound, so many transit sailors will know the area.

-We had bought a house in Fairfield Harbour, halfway up the Neuse River towards New Bern.
-Fairfield’s man-made harbor has a large central lagoon with finger canals, and many houses have their own docks some with very expensive looking boats at the bottom of the garden.
+We had bought a house in Fairfield Harbour, (that’s not a typo), halfway up the Neuse River towards New Bern.
+Fairfield’s man-made harbor has a large central lagoon with finger canals, a bit like Fort Lauderdale, and many houses have their own docks, some with very expensive looking boats at the bottom of the garden.
 At this point, the Neuse is a mile wide and feeds the western end of Pamlico Sound.

 TIME TO LEAVE.

-The Gulf Stream originates in the Gulf of Mexico where warm Caribbean water flows north and starts to circulate in what is called a loop current.
-It then squeezes between Florida, Cuba, and the Bahamas and expands to an amazing 60 miles wide and some 4000 feet deep in the Atlantic Ocean.
+The Gulf Stream originates in the Gulf of Mexico, where warm Caribbean water flows north and start to circulate in what is called a loop current.
+It then squeezes between Florida, Cuba, and the Bahamas and expands to an amazing 60 miles wide and some 4000 feet deep river in the Atlantic Ocean.
 It is the largest of the world's currents and transports nearly four billion cubic feet of water per second! more than all the worlds rivers combined.
 It is also warmer than the Atlantic waters through which it passes by some six degrees.
-(Source: The National Oceanic and Atmospheric Administration).
+(Source: The National Oceanic and Atmospheric Administration)

-As sailors of small boats know, (sometimes to their cost), waiting for the right weather is the prudent thing to do, and a calendar is the worst thing you can have on a yacht.
-That's all very well, but I needed a crew of at least two for night watches and sail handling and that's not so easy to arrange when they have jobs and other commitments, and I couldn't be sure when we would be leaving anyway.
+As sailors of small boats know, (sometimes to their cost), waiting for the right weather is the prudent thing to do and a calendar is the worst thing you can have on a sailboat.
+That's all very well, but I needed a crew of at least two for night watches and sail handling and that's not so easy to arrange when they have jobs and other complications like wives, and I couldn't be sure when we would be leaving anyway.
 So we waited and waited and waited, sometimes missing a possible window for one reason or another.

-Roger and Bob.We had moved house by this time and for three months the weather remained cruelly changeable during which my wife Kati and I made three 730 mile trips (each way), from New Bern to check on Britannia.
+Roger and Bob.We had moved house by this time and for three months the weather remained cruelly changeable during which my wife Kati and I made three 730 mile trips, (each way), from New Bern to check on Britannia in Cpat Canaveral.
 Finally, at the end of April a four-day window looked like we could expect easterly, then southeasterly winds out of the Atlantic and my crew was also available.
 We had to go now!

 THE CREW